poketwo/poketwo/README.md

 ## Contributing

 I'm open to contributions.
 Please, however, make an issue first if you want to contribute to the bot.

+Right now, the code's still quite convoluted.
+I am working on refactoring and reorganizing the project.